holdensmagicalunicorn/splunk-sdk-python/README.md

 ## Overview

-The Splunk developer platform consists of two primary components: `splunkd`, the engine and `splunkweb` the app framework that sits on top of the engine and is used to build the Splunk application.
+The Splunk developer platform consists of three primary components: `splunkd`, the engine, `splunkweb`, the app framework that sits on top of the engine, and the Splunk SDKs that interface with the REST API.

 This SDK enables developers to target `splunkd` by making calls against the engine's REST API and by accessing the various `splunkd` extension points such as custom search commands, lookup functions, scripted inputs and custom REST handlers.

-You can find additional information about building applications using the 'splunkweb' framework on the Splunk developer portal at http://dev.splunk.com.
+You can find additional information about building applications on Splunk at our developer portal at http://dev.splunk.com.

 ### Hello Splunk